sze-chuan/crease/README.md

 ### Running the web application:

-1. Navigate to `src/Crease.WebUI/ClientApp` and run `npm install`
+1. Navigate to `src/Crease.WebUI/client-app` and run `yarn install`
-2. Navigate to `src/Crease.WebUI/ClientApp` and run `npm start` to run the front end client
+2. Navigate to `src/Crease.WebUI/client-app` and run `yarn start` to run the front end client
 3. Navigate to `src/Crease.WebUI` and run `dotnet run` to start the back end API services